 Under one of America’s most iconic structures lies one of the world’s most iconic skateboarding spots.
 The Brooklyn Banks, located in Manhattan’s Lower East Side under the Brooklyn Bridge, have been a staple of the city’s skateboarding scene since the 1980’s.
 No matter which era of skateboarding you belong to, you will have most certainly heard of this famous New York City skate haven.

-The famous spot is steeped in history and one of few skateboarding spots with its own Wikipedia Page (bonus points if you can name the others).
+The famous spot is steeped in history and is one of a few skateboarding spots with its own Wikipedia Page (bonus points if you can name the others).
 The computer game ‘Tony Hawk’s Underground' even created an area which was based on the Banks, replicating the red curved brickwork for the Manhattan level of the game.

 In 1993 there was footage from an unofficial ‘gathering’ at the banks which appeared in an early 411VM issue.
 This was actually supposed to be a contest, organised by skateboarding and art enthusiast Vinny Raffa which seen skateboarders from all over the country flock to the banks.
 Unfortunately due to the lack of organisation, the day resulted in total chaos with fights, graffiti tagging and pubic annoyance.
 On the same day, Harold Hunter (R.I.P) won $100 for a backside heel flip over the wall with Danny Way also pocketing $100 for a board slide on the big rail.

-In the summer of 2017 some skateboarders gained access to the banks thanks to a hole in he fence at the location however this was quickly shut down by the police.
+In the summer of 2017 some skateboarders gained access to the banks thanks to a hole in he fence however this was quickly shut down by the police.
 The area of the banks is unfortunately still currently fenced off due to the ongoing construction repairs to the bridge.
 The brickwork has now been removed from the bigger banks however the little banks area (which was many skaters favourite back in the day) has been completely unskateable for years.

 Ultimately, when Skateboarding in the Olympics does happen this will mean the international growth of skateparks throughout the world and we have already seen this happen in the United States.
 In January 2020 legendary skate brand Vans opened Vans Skate Space 198 which is now the biggest (9000 sq. ft) indoor skatepark in New York.
 The Vans Skatepark even has a transition banked wall modelled on the curved bricks of the Brooklyn Banks.
 All skateboarders will know the long cold winters can be tough and so they welcome any free accessible skatepark.
 Unfortunately this was not a choice skateboarders had back in the 80s and 90s with very few (if any) indoor parks available.